-WT Partnership was engaged in 2013 to assist OZMinerals in setting of budgets and cost control for a pre-feasibility and feasibility study including an exploratory decline at their Carrapateena Mine located 160 km North of Port Augusta.
+WT was engaged in 2013 to assist OZMinerals in setting of budgets and cost control for a pre-feasibility and feasibility study including an exploratory decline at their Carrapateena Mine located 160 km North of Port Augusta.

 The Carrapateena Mine is expected to be developed as an underground dual lift block cave mine with a predicted production rate of 12.4Mtpa for 20 to 25 years producing copper and gold.